The Funnest Facts About Traveling

 Most people love traveling because it often means visiting somewhere that is unfamiliar to you, or somewhere different from where you live.
 For some, traveling is a hobby, while for others it's part of a job.

-One of the best things about traveling is experiencing new cultures.
+One of the best things about traveling is experiencing new cultures, experiencing first hand interesting facts about the world.

 Of course, what may be culturally acceptable in one country may be offensive in another.
 Gestures, in particular, have multiple meanings throughout the world.
 It’s important to know how to behave or you risk offending your host!